 Added sorting of accounting logs before parsing which makes reading through the parser log easier, especially if files use the YYYYMMDD date format.

-Added the first version of a basic HTCondor parser.
+Added the first version of a basic HTCondor parser that can be customised by sites if they require additional functionality.

 Fixed the server schema to correctly aggregate super summaries when viewed as normalised super summaries.